CambridgeIIS/Gesture-Keyboard-Traj-Gen/.ipynb_checkpoints/README-checkpoint.md

 ### 2. GAN-Based
 <p align = "center">
 <img src= "https://github.com/shawnshenjx/Gesture-Keyboard-Traj-Gen/blob/main/img/transfer_gan_data.jpg">
+Trajectories synthesized from the GAN-based generative model in the \textit{Transfer} setting, where the style is transferred from the original trajectories to trajectories that simply connect the key centers for the corresponding phrase.
+The corresponding phrase is `I talked to Duran'.
 </p>

 <p align = "center">
 <img src= "https://github.com/shawnshenjx/Gesture-Keyboard-Traj-Gen/blob/main/img/imitation_gan_data.jpg">
+Trajectories synthesized from the GAN-based generative model in the \textit{Imitation} setting, where the style is transferred within the original dataset, such that different variants of original trajectories are produced.
+The corresponding phrase is `I talked to Duran'.
 </p>

 Tensorflow 2 implementation of the Imaginative GAN with two modes - one is GAN-Transfer and the other is GAN-Imitation.